michaelandrefraniatte/michaelandrefraniatte/README.md

 • Copyrights: All rights reserved, no permissions granted.

-• Licence: Not open source, author retain all rights, and no one may reproduce or create derivative works.
+• Licence: Not open source, author retains all rights, and no one may reproduce or create derivative works.

 • Requirements: Pay and quote author for being granted to use, and only under the shape of author builts.

-• Infringements: Who not agree owe the copyrights subsequent penalities for each work of author.
+• Infringements: Who not agree owes the copyrights subsequent penalities for each work of author.

 • Website: [michaelandrefraniatte.github.io](https://michaelandrefraniatte.github.io/).